 Considerable progress has been made so far.
 “In just a few years, 4,279 buildings have been retrofitted,” said Aho, and similar efforts are ongoing in other California cities like San Francisco and Santa Monica.

 Retrofits are essential for a city’s older building stock, but new construction and building codes can also push for seismic resilience at much lower cost, according to Ibrahim Almufti, associate principal engineer with Arup, lead of Arup San Francisco’s Risk and Resilience practice.

 “Modern building codes focus only on life safety, and not on resilience, which [in this case] is the ability of an organization to get back into a building after an earthquake,” says Almufti.
-In response, Arup and partners developed the REDi rating system, a resilience-based design approach for going beyond building code to achieve higher-performing buildings.
+In response, Arup and partners developed the Resilience-based Earthquake Design Initiative (REDi™) Rating System, a design approach for going beyond building code to achieve higher-performing buildings.

 Much like the Leadership in Energy and Environmental Design (LEED) standard for sustainable buildings, REDi uses a set of criteria to minimize both building damage and downtime, or the amount of time passed before a building can be safely reoccupied.
 The rating system assigns a tier (Silver, Gold, or Platinum) based on how well a building can continue providing its core services after an earthquake.

 “The mission for REDi is to empower stakeholders and lower the barrier to entry to achieve resilience for their organizations and the buildings that house them,” Almufti says.